ammrat13/ammrat13.github.io/_posts/2021-01-15-writeup_csaw_2020_finals_eccentric.md

 I found a [StackExchange thread](https://crypto.stackexchange.com/q/71525) which linked to [a paper][2] by Novotney surveying weak elliptic curves.
-It had some SageMath code in the back implementing Smart's attack.
+It had some SageMath code at the back implementing Smart's attack.
 During the competition, I just copied the program, and it worked.
-But, I didn't understand how.
+But I didn't understand how.
 The math is actually pretty involved, and it took me about a month of reading and re-reading to gain some deeper understanding of it.